RBEGamer/MixMeasureBuddy/README.md

 # EXPORT THE RECIPES AS JSON BASE .RECIPE FILE
-with open("recipe_folder/recipe.recipe, "w") as file: file.write(json.dumps(example_recipe.to_dict()))
+with open("recipe.recipe, "w") as file: file.write(json.dumps(example_recipe.to_dict()))
 # THEN ITS POSSIBLE TO COPY OVER THE .RECIPE FILE TO THE SCALE